Creating Dashboards

 - Dashboard: a named page for related metrics.

-- Widget: a saved chart or table.
+- Widget: a saved chart, table, section header, or free-text note.

 - Widget source: either an Explore configuration or a Query result/chart.